By: Lindsay May, MD, FAAP, FRCPC & Shaji Menon, MD, MS, FAAP, FACC, FASE

 About Dr. Menon:

-Shaji Menon, MD, MS, FAAP, FACC, FASE, is an Associate Professor of Pediatrics and Radiology at Primary Children's Hospital, University of Utah and the Medical Director of Single Ventricle Survivorship Program at the University of Utah.
+Shaji Menon, MD, MS, FAAP, FACC, FASE, is a Professor of Pediatrics and Radiology at Primary Children's Hospital, University of Utah and the Medical Director of Single Ventricle Survivorship Program at the University of Utah.
 Within the American Academy of Pediatrics, he is a member of the Section on Cardiology and Cardiac Surgery (SOCCS) and the Section on Child Death Review and Prevention (SOCDRP) and a contributing author to

 Common Cardiac Issues in Pediatrics (AAP, April 2018).
 Dr. Menon is also a fellow of the American College of Cardiology and the American Society of Echocardiography.